 This section provides training in all styles with elements of improvisation available for this relatively young instrument: from the early years with blues, jazz, rock, latin, soul, funk and fusion to comtemporary styles including electronic jazz, rhythmically advanced jazz and contemporary music.
 The course aims to train students to become creative all-round bass guitarists with a personal style and awareness of the traditions.

-In addition to teachers Charly Angenois, Theo de Jong, David de Marez Oyens, Lené te Voortwis, Jeroen Vierdag, and Glenn Gaddum Jr (regular guest teacher) such guest teachers as Gary Willis, Jef Berlin, Tim Le Fevbre, Dominique DiPiazza, Reggie Washington and Kai Eckhardt, Glenn Gaddum and Paedra Kwant also contribute considerably to the course.
+In addition to teachers Theo de Jong, David de Marez Oyens, Lené te Voortwis, Jeroen Vierdag, and Glenn Gaddum Jr (regular guest teacher) such guest teachers as Gary Willis, Jeff Berlin, Tim Lefevbre, Dominique DiPiazza, Reggie Washington, Kai Eckhardt, and Paedra Kwant also contribute considerably to the course.

 Co-ordinator: David de Marez Oyens

 There is a preselection by means of a recording of three pieces - at least two of these pieces should be in the jazz idiom; the third one is the candidate's choice - to be uploaded to the application form by the candidate.
 If the candidate's playing on the recording does not match the required level, they will not be invited to the entrance examination.

 During the entrance examination, the candidate is tested on:

 1. Playing skill